Electromotive Force (EMF)

 5V, the potential difference is still only

 5V.
 The amount of force differential between those two points would be the same as

 5V flowing to

-A minor, technical point, is that while EMF exists whether curent is flowing or not, voltage only applies when a current exists.
+A minor, technical point, is that while EMF exists whether current is flowing or not, voltage only applies when a current exists.

 Common Source Voltages

 Voltage amounts vary greatly around the world, and for different uses, consider the following sources:

 |European Household Mains

 For most of the circuits that we’ll explore here, voltages of

 3.3V are the most common.
 However, many logic circuits control higher voltage circuits that power motors, heaters, and other loads that do heavy lifting and are typically powered by household mains of